peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimalExtras.md

  negative, the mantissa is shifted to the right by the given number of digits.

-* <code>ec</code> - A context that specifies the precision of arbitrary-precision numbers.
+* <code>ec</code> - An arithmetic context to control the precision of arbitrary-precision numbers.
 Can be null.

 **Returns:**